helm/community/user-profiles.md

 Helm developers are those who develop Helm itself.
 That includes core maintainers along with anyone else who fixes a bug or updates docs.

 Generally speaking, the developers of Helm consider the end users above themselves when looking at requirements and implementation strategies.

+## Profiles Not In Scope

+Some user profiles are not considered in scope for Helm.
+That does not mean a real person who multiple profiles apply to is not considered a supported user.
+Rather, the out of scope profiles apply to roles that are not typically supported.

+## Cluster Operator

+A cluster operator stands up and operates a Kubernetes cluster.
+This includes elements such as the control plane, nodes, and elements in the stack below these.
+It does not include applications running on Kubernetes as those are handled by the _Application Operator_ profile.